TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 2/Romans 2.8.md

 ---

-but unto them that are factious, and obey not the truth, but obey unrighteousness, [shall be] wrath and indignation,
+but to those who are self-seeking, and don't obey the truth, but obey unrighteousness, will be wrath and indignation,